wwarthen/RomWBW/Source/Doc/UserGuide.md

 ### Disk Loaded ROM Images

-Some hardware platforms do not have suffieient ROM capacity for RomWBW.
+Some hardware platforms do not have sufficient ROM capacity for RomWBW.
 These platforms have their own ROM which can load the RomWBW ROM Image from disk.
 The platforms that work this way are annotated in $doc_hardware$.
 For these platforms, you will write a special disk image to the boot disk of your